apache/doris/docs/en/docs/query-acceleration/statistics.md

 ##### Collect histogram information

 Column histogram information is used to describe the distribution of columns.
 It divides the data into several intervals (buckets) according to the size, and uses simple statistics to represent the characteristics of the data in each interval.
-Collected by `ANALYZE TABLE` statement fit `UPDATE HISTOGRAM`.
+Collected by `ANALYZE TABLE` statement fit `WITH HISTOGRAM`.

 Columns can be specified to collect their histogram information in the same way that normal statistics are collected.
 Collecting histogram information takes longer than normal statistics, so to reduce overhead, we can just collect histogram information for specific columns for the optimizer to use.